De Sitter-Invariant Black Holes: First law of black hole thermodynamics

-In this theory, therefore, {the event and cosmic horizons are not independent but make up a unique entangled system}.
-Since the cosmological term~$\Lambda$ is not constant, the dark energy $E_\Lambda$ is not constant either, and the thermodynamic variables can evolve along with cosmic time while preserving the thermodynamic Equation~\eqref{68}.
-In the contraction limit $\Lambda \to 0$, corresponding to $l \to \infty$, it reduces to the thermodynamic Equation~\eqref{3Event} of standard general relativity.
+In this theory, therefore, the event and cosmic horizons are not independent but form a unique, entangled system.
+Since the cosmological term~$\Lambda$ is not constant, the dark energy $E_\Lambda$ is not constant either, and the thermodynamic variables can evolve along with cosmic time while preserving the thermodynamic equation~\eqref{68}.
+In the contraction limit $\Lambda \to 0$, corresponding to $l \to \infty$, it reduces to the thermodynamic equation~\eqref{3Event} of the Poincaré-invariant black hole.

-\subsection{Black Holes as Reservoirs of Dark Energy}
+\section{Black holes as reservoirs of dark energy}

-As already discussed, in the de Sitter-invariant approach to gravitation, any source field gives rise to an energy momentum and proper conformal currents.
+In the de Sitter-invariant approach to gravitation, any source field gives rise to energy-momentum and proper conformal currents.
 Whereas the energy-momentum current appears as the source of the dynamic curvature of gravitation, the proper conformal current is the source of the kinematic curvature of the background de Sitter spacetime.
-Since the cosmological term~$\Lambda$, defined as the sectional curvature of the background de Sitter spacetime, is an inherent part of the theory, {\em {all solutions to the de Sitter-invariant Einstein's Equation}~\eqref{NewModiEinstein} {comprise a gravitational field and a local cosmological term~$\Lambda$}}.
+Since the cosmological term~$\Lambda$ is an inherent part of the theory, all solutions to the de Sitter-invariant Einstein's equation~\eqref{NewModiEinstein} comprise a gravitational field and a local cosmological term~$\Lambda$.
+Consequently, the Sitter-invariant black hole carries matter ($E_M$) and dark ($E_\Lambda$) energies.

-However, although present in all solutions, the cosmological term will be relevant only for physical systems with high-enough energy densities.
-Such is the case of black holes, in which the dark energy associated with $\Lambda$ can represent a relevant part of the black hole energy.
-This means de the Sitter-invariant black hole carries both matter ($E_M$) and dark ($E_\Lambda$) energies.
-The amount of each kind of energy it carries is governed by the thermodynamic Equation~\eqref{68} and can change along with cosmic time.
+However, although ubiquitous, the cosmological term will be relevant only for physical systems with high enough energy densities.
+This is the case of black holes, in which the dark energy associated with $\Lambda$ can represent a relevant part of the black hole energy.
+The amount of each kind of energy it carries is governed by the thermodynamic equation~\eqref{68} and can change over cosmic time.